Inferring the rate of technosignatures from 60 yr of nondetection: Results

 \section{Results}

 We now turn to the implications of assuming that the fruitless efforts during the $\sim 60$-year history of SETI are actually due to the absence of Earth-shell overlaps for at least $\tau_o=60$ yr, rather than to a highly incomplete sampling of the search space.
+Keeping in mind the caveats in the previous section, in the following we consider the emitters to be generated at a constant rate and uniformly distributed over the Milky Way.